husikl/ist_ros/README.md

 ROS-IST can be used with or without ROS.
 For examples on how to run ROS-IST, please refer to the following files:

+- [GUI.md](GUI.md): Instruction for using Graphical User Interface .
 - [RunWithROS.md](RunWithROS.md): Instructions for running ROS-IST with ROS.
 - [RunWithoutROS.md](RunWithoutROS.md): Instructions for running ROS-IST without ROS.